 Antique and other hand-me-down cribs may entice parents for a number of reasons including sentimentality, saving money, and finding a style that is no longer available in the current market.
 However, the AAP warns, “Antique cribs may look pretty, but the spacing between the slats rarely conforms to the current standard of 2 3/8 inches or less, which is intended to make it impossible for a baby’s head to become caught.
 In addition, the finish may include old layers of lead‑based paint.”

 Maintaining a Safe Crib Space

-Since parents trust cribs to protect their children, it is imperative to keep up on crib maintenance for safety.
+Since parents trust cribs to protect their children, it is imperative to keep up with crib maintenance for safety.
 Many parents choose to reuse cribs for second children, third children, etc. The cost consideration is clear—babies are expensive!
 But it is important to keep safety a top priority.
 According to the Consumer Product Safety Commissions recall archives there were over twenty different crib recalls issued between 2007 and 2011.
-This is no small number for parents who may have had multiple children in this timeframe.

 - Crib Safety Checklist: Here are some tips to make sure cribs are maintained in safe, working order.

-- Make sure that baby’s crib is assembled correctly according to the instruction manual, using all (and only) included pieces and hardware.
-Hold onto the instruction and use manual for future reference (this will help with conversions and checking model number).
+- Make sure that the baby’s crib is assembled correctly according to the instruction manual, using all (and only) included pieces and hardware.
+Hold onto the instructions and user manual for future reference (this will help with conversions and checking model numbers).